prashant0493/starwarsAPI/README.md

     LOCALSQL_DATABASE: starwarsDB
     ```

+# coding style

+[1] Since the code has been written in Python3.7, function annotations and type-hinting has been
+    used across.
+[2] Google-Styled docstrings have been used to describe functions/classes/modules.
+[3] Pydantic data-classes have been used to validate the responses from starwar API endpoints.
+[4] Set your IDE character limit per line to maximum 100 (recommendation)
+[5] Set your configurations via ``settings/secrets.yaml``; Do *NOT* commit file containing secrets.
+[6] The generic functionality has been maintained under ``commons``.

 # Task 1

     The Star Wars API lists 87 main characters in the Star Wars saga.
 For the first task, we would
     like you to use a random number generator that picks a number between 1-87.
 Using these
     random numbers you will be pulling 15 characters from the API using Python.

+# Notes

+Random number generator may produce some integers IDs within `range(1, 87)` which may not yield any
+results from starwars API (404s).
+In which case, we skip those IDs and store the rest (fair enough?)

+# Future scopes

+    The task involves lot of IO-bound operations.
+Support for multi-theading based fetch is to be
+    added.

+    ** [TODO] try another approach ** -

+    Crawl through all the urls from starwars API first, resolve dependecies endpoint-by-endpoint
+    and store into record tables and relationship tables.
+    Finally, use local database to produce results per ask in the task.